markfyoung0711/buckstop-refinery/README.md

 ## Purpose
-The purpose of Bonum Master Data Management and Data Warehouse is to provide a framework for building and maintaining data warehouses through a series of steps that acquire original source data, stage and check the data for errors, refine the data via an override feature, publish the data objects into a warehouse, and then export them into different formats such as RDBMS, parquet files, Redis, Snowflake, etc.  so that it can be used by the enterprise.
+The purpose of Bonum Master Data Management and Data Warehouse is to provide a framework for building and maintaining data warehouses through a series of steps that acquire original source data, stage and check the data for errors, refine the data using an override feature, publish the data objects into a warehouse, and then export them into different formats such as RDBMS, parquet files, Redis, Snowflake, etc.  so that it can be used by the enterprise.
 Implementing this process will result in the warehouse becoming the "one-version-of-the-truth".

 ## Logical System Diagram
 ![Bonum Master Data Management](refinery-pipeline.jpg)